urbaman/HomeLab/Proxmox/network.md

 for i in $( ls /sys/class/net ); do echo -n $i: ; cat /sys/class/net/$i/carrier; done
 ```

-Go to ```bash/etc/systemd/network``` and create some "n-interface-rename.link" files (where <n> is < 99 and <interface> is the interface old name for reference), one for each interface to rename, mapping the MAC address with an interface name.
+Go to ```/etc/systemd/network``` and create some "n-interface-rename.link" files (where 'n' is < 99 and 'interface' is the interface old name for reference), one for each interface to rename, mapping the MAC address with an interface name.
 Be aware to use completely new names to avoid overlap.

 ```bash
 [Match]